-Since people tend to process images quicker than they do text, visuals can set the tone for the entire user experience.
+Since people process images quicker than text, visuals can set the tone for the entire user experience.

-Leave a lasting impression by choosing the right images and videos for your landing page—ones that add value and are relevant to your brand.
+Leave a lasting impression by choosing the right images and videos for your landing page—ones that add value and apply to your brand.